Updating an Existing Flow Pipeline

 If no --analysis-id is provided, the tool lists all the successfull analyses in the current project and lets the developer pick one.

-The Nextflow files are pulled into the nextflow-src subdirectory.
+• Pipeline Nextflow assets are downloaded into the nextflow-src sub-folder.

 Results